Local-Connectivity-Lab/scn-librenms-backup-script/README.md

 Backs up librenms to azure.
-It is meant to run from the librenms server
+It is meant to run from the librenms server.
+Currently the sh script runs on ash, I did not try it on bash

 example:
 `SAS_TOKEN=<token> SQL_PASSWORD=<password> /path/to/backup.sh >> /var/log/librenms_backup.log 2>&1`